KdudeDev/InfiniteMath/docs/Explanation.md

 > {1, 0}

-To explain, we can construct a table out of a number by taking the coefficient and the exponent, and splitting them up into a string.
+To explain, we can construct a table out of a number by taking the coefficient and the exponent of a number.

-Lets say we want to use `1000` with the module, we take the coefficient (1) and the exponent, which the amount of zeros (3) and put them in a string:
+Lets say we want to use `1000` with the module, we take the coefficient (1) and the exponent, which the amount of zeros (3) and put them in a table:

 > {1, 3}